Fever-Tree Championships 2020

 The Fever-Tree Championships was voted "ATP 250 Tournament of the Year" by the players of the ATP World Tour at the 2013 awards.
 In 2015 it was upgraded to an ATP World Tour 500 series event which should only improve the quality of the tournament.

-Former champions including Lleyton Hewitt, Andy Roddick and Andy Murray have all described the immaculate courts as being arguably ‘the best in the world’ and with the history of the Queen's Club as being the spiritual home of racket sports it really is a great place to come and watch top class tennis.
+Former champions including Lleyton Hewitt, and Andy Murray have all praised its immaculate courts, with Andy Roddick describing them as arguably ‘the best in the world’, and with the history of the Queen's Club as being the spiritual home of racket sports it really is a great place to come and watch top class tennis.

 Contact DTB for more information about Fever-Tree Championships Hospitality.